OCR-tech/project-MachineLearning/M3_Traffic_Sign_Recognition_Transfer_Learning_and_Fine_Tuning/README.md

-# Module 3: Traffic Sign Recognition using Transfer Learning and Fine Tuning
+# Module 3: Traffic Sign Recognition: Transfer Learning and Fine Tuning

 ## Objectives:
 - To classify traffic sign images using fine-tuning pre-trained VGG-16 architecture model in TensorFlow and Keras